Antonia Romeo: Ministry of Justice

 In 2011, after 18 months at the Cabinet Office, Romeo moved back to the Ministry of Justice, taking on the role of Director General, Transformation.
-Romeo was made responsible for reform and savings programmes, strategy, digital services, communications, group HR and group estates.
-Two years later, Romeo changed role to Director General, Criminal Justice, taking over from Helen Edwards.
-Romeo was responsible for all criminal justice policy and major programmes, Romeo also delivered a 2.5 year, £1bn programme to reduce reoffending among ex-offenders.
-Romeo left the role in February 2015 and was succeeded by Indra Morris.
+She was made responsible for reform and savings programmes, strategy, digital services, communications, group HR and group estates.
+Two years later, she changed role to Director General, Criminal Justice, taking over from Helen Edwards.
+Responsible for all criminal justice policy and other major programmes, she delivered a 2.5 year, £1bn programme to reduce reoffending among ex-offenders.
+She left the role in February 2015 and was succeeded by Indra Morris.

 Cabinet Office – Economic and Domestic Affairs Secretariat

-During the 2015 election Romeo took on the role of director general at the Economic and Domestic Affairs Secretariat and was responsible for delivering the prime minister's top policy priorities.
+During the 2015 election, Romeo took on the role of director general at the Economic and Domestic Affairs Secretariat and was responsible for delivering the prime minister's top policy priorities.
 Her work involved coordinating policy advice to the Prime Minister and the Cabinet, oversight of the Implementation Unit, and the operation of the Implementation Task Forces.
-Romeo later described this as her "dream job."
-After nine months she moved with her family to New York.
-Romeo later said that the Cabinet Secretary Jeremy Heywood had asked her to stay in the civil service, and encouraged her to take on a role in New York as the Government's envoy to the tech sector.
+She later described this as her "dream job".
+After nine months, she moved with her family to New York.
+She later said that the Cabinet Secretary Jeremy Heywood had asked her to stay in the civil service, and encouraged her to take on a role in New York as the Government's envoy to the tech sector.

 Special Envoy to US technology companies

-From October 2015 to 2016 Romeo served as the government's special envoy to U.S. technology companies.
+From October 2015 to 2016, Romeo served as the government's special envoy to U.S. technology companies.
 The formal title was "Her Majesty's Government's Envoy to the United States' Communications Service Providers".

-In this role she worked with US-based technology firms across prosperity, security, and regulatory issues.
+In this role, she worked with US-based technology firms across prosperity, security, and regulatory issues.